The question you are here to answer is this: What Is 5Linx MLM And Should You Join

 While selling products does offer decent commissions, recruitment is far more lucrative.

 MLMs encourage recruitments to enhance the scale of operations faster.
-You will be expected to bring in new people into your team.
+You will be expected to bring new people into your team.

 You’ll also be eligible to receive a commission on all commissions earned by your teammates for making sales.